Monday, May 16, 2011

-Sometimes after a bunch of good days in row, it can seem like someone pulled the plug on them and drained the life all away…slowly.
+Sometimes after a bunch of good days in row, days of Spirit-filled love and effectiveness around people, it can seem like someone pulled the plug on them and drained the life all away…slowly.
 The fun begins to slip, and the mundane, life-as-it-has-to-be takes its place.
-Pretty soon your days are all about going through the motions, while adding the proper amounts of postured zeal.
+Pretty soon the days are all about going through the motions, while adding the proper amounts of postured zeal.
 But on those days you know you really don’t have it anymore.
 I don’t like those days.

 I call them Dracula Days.

-If you’re under thirty years old, you may not be real familiar with him, but you’ve probably heard of the famous bloodsucker.
-In the films of many years ago, Count Dracula would seem to be a fine, up-standing citizen, someone you’d like knowing.
-Coming from the fictitious Transylvania, he had a magnificent accent, and I nearly always think well of those who do, even if it isn’t warranted.
-“Vonderful to meet choo—I am Coun Drah-koo-lah.”
+If you’re under thirty years old, you may not be real familiar with Dracula, but you’ve probably heard of the famous bloodsucker.
+In the films of many years ago, Count Dracula would seem to be a fine, up-standing citizen, someone you’d like to know.
+Coming from the fictitious Transylvania, he had a magnificent accent and I nearly always think well of those who do, even if it isn’t warranted.
+“Vonderful to meet choo—I am Count Drah-koo-lah.”

 Unfortunately, he could turn into a nasty, hairy bat, and swoop in through the always-open window of the unsuspecting beautiful woman.
 And then he’d suck the life out of her.

-For the longest time, Dracula would escape suspicion because he was so, well, nice.
-Only after he had punctured and drained almost every vivacious and gorgeous girl would anyone finally figure it out.
-And when he was dragged, hissing and growling, into the sunlight, his life of taking life came to an end.
+For the longest time, Dracula would escape suspicion because he was so nice.
+Only after he had punctured the neck and drained the life out of almost every vivacious and gorgeous girl would anyone figure it out.
+And when he was finally dragged, hissing and growling, into the sunlight, his life of taking life came to a fiery end.

-I’ve got lots of hidden Dracula’s in my days, sneaky ways by which the life I’ve been given in Christ is drained away.
+I’ve got lots of hidden Dracula’s in my days, sneaky ways by which the life I’ve been given in Christ seems to drain away.
 Do you?
 They’re not always easy to identify, either, because I may have grown used to them.
 Maybe I’ve even accepted them.

 I like to watch movies at home with my daughters.
 But while we enjoy watching, what actually happens between us?
 What heart value is exchanged?
 We may laugh or make comments together, but what did it actually draw out of us?
 What did I really give my girls from me?
 How did we share in the hope and love and grace of God, or in the things that build us up in Christ, or how did we grow in life by the Spirit?
 I’m not saying that movie watching together as a family is bad or to be avoided if you’re really a Christian.
 I am saying that it isn’t life giving or life stimulating.
 Not really.
 In fact, it sometimes becomes a default way of entertainment, which distracts me from what really satisfies.